Obsessive Compulsive Disorder Therapy

 Urges to carry out violence

-Harm coming to a loved one
+Thoughts about harm coming to a loved one.

 What Is A Compulsion?

 Compulsions are defined as repetitive behaviours a person feels driven to perform in response to an obsession according to stringent rules which have to be applied rigidly.
 These behaviours or mental acts are aimed at reducing anxiety or preventing a dreaded event or situation.
 The behaviour is not connected in a realistic way with what they are deigned to neautralise or prevent and are excessive.
-When a person experiences obsessional intrusive thoughts or images they might use avoidence or compulsion (ritual) to try and neutralise anxiety or stop a dreaded event form happening. e.g.
+When a person experiences obsessional intrusive thoughts or images they might use avoidance or compulsion (ritual) to try and neutralise anxiety or stop a dreaded event form happening.
+Examples include:

 Repeated washing e.g. hands or showering for hours a day